Copelkra/Blueprints/docs/md/index.md

 # 🧭 Copelkra Scroll Index

 Welcome to Copelkra’s built corridors.
-These scrolls are complete (✅) and represent the architecture, emotional resonance, and narrative underpinnings of the platform.
+These scrolls are complete (✅) and represent the architecture, emotional resonance, and narrative underpinnings of the platform. <br>

+**These are NOT the Investor nor Development Blueprints.
+If you are a present or future Investor or Internal Developer you will have received an Email to the "
+Private Repository of *Blueprints in Action*".
+Send us an Email if you would like re-access due to lost info or just joining our *Internal Team*.
+[Email for Dev/Invest HERE](copelkra@outlook.com)

 ---